wyattdanger/blog/source/_posts/2012-01-16-responsive-enhancement.markdown

 Furthermore, bandwidth on mobile devices is limited,

+Viewport, bandwidth, and context are always unknowns.

 > We should suggest design rather than control it.

 #### Mobile First
 You can't sprinkle media queries onto your existing website like magic dust.
 You have to shift thinking and design for mobile first.
 Start with a minimal mobile website and enhance it to the desktop experience.

 #### Content First, Not Context First
 Don't assume the user's context.
 Don't assume all mobile visitors only want to accomplish one specific task.
+Responsive design can help serve layout optimized for variable viewports, and it can help preserve bandwidth, but it does not solves problems of user context. ...

 #### Speaking of Context
-Design so that your users won't need to use [Instapaper](http://www.instapaper.com/) or  [other](http://www.readability.com/) [related](http://www.apple.com/mac/includes/builtin/safari_reader.html) [tools](http://readitlaterlist.com/) to comfortably read your page.
+Web content is no longer confined to web pages.
+People can [snip up your content](http://www.alistapart.com/articles/orbital-content/) for reading on their own devices with tools like [Instapaper](http://www.instapaper.com/).
+The success of such tools is an indicator that web designers are missing the mark, and users see designs as obstacles rather than enhancements.
+Design your pages in such a way that visitors won't feel compelled to read them elsewhere.
+By designing in a mobile-first way, you can cut down on the clutter and distractions that cause users to need such tools.

 #### Overthought Navigation
 Users goals are often overshadowed by bloated navigation.
 Consider the old school way of designing a web site, beginning with wireframes.
 The first thing designed is the header and navigation, exhaustively overdesigned and ....